masasam/dotfiles/README.md

 - What can not be placed on github
    Public key in .ssh etc.

-- Because it expires a lot of update file, it is troublesome to synchronize with github
+- Because it makes a lot of update file, it is troublesome to synchronize with github
    .zsh_history
    .mozc